Skip to Content

 Beautiful Calusa Beach

-You could even cheat altogether and fly from Miami to Key West – but even without restricted flights at the moment, by the time you check in two hours before your flight then the 50-minute flight from Miami International Airport, where you’d barely get up to altitude before you’re coming down again, the best way is to drive!
+You could even cheat altogether and fly from Miami to Key West – but by the time you check in two hours before your flight then the 50-minute flight from Miami International Airport, where you’d barely get up to altitude before you’re coming down again, the best way is to drive!

 Besides, this Miami Key West drive provides so much more than just having your own wheels when you get there.
 It’s the sights you’ll see along the way that make it interesting.